travetto/travetto/module/express/README.md

       - Provides standard set of filters for express
       - Supports configuration on the `express` namespace
          - Also handles session management
+      - Provides a `bootstrap.js` that is a target point for standard app initialization.
+        Not required to be used, but can easily suffice as the main entry point for the application.